Form-Based Conservation Zoning, Holmdel Township, NJ

 Overview

 Phillips Preiss was retained by the City of Englewood to conduct adaptive reuse feasibility analyses for two key public buildings: the Liberty School, a handsome historic school building, and the Wright Arena, a semi-enclosed ice rink.
-PPG provided the City of Englewood with a feasibility analysis for several reuse ideas which had been advocated by various constituencies in the community.
+Phillips Preiss provided the City of Englewood with a feasibility analysis for several reuse ideas which had been advocated by various constituencies in the community.